-The criminal justice field is one of the fastest growing areas in today’s economy, and there are a variety of career opportunities for individuals who complete criminal justice degrees.
+You may be asking yourself if there are age and physical requirements for a career in criminal justice.
+We have some answers for you.
+The criminal justice field is one of the fastest-growing areas in today’s economy, and there are a variety of career opportunities for individuals who complete criminal justice degrees.
 Since the United States Government is concentrating on increasing security, preventing crime, upholding social control, and creating harsher punishments, criminal justice professionals will be in high demand.
 To become a criminal justice professional, most employers have requirements and limitations.

 Many criminal justice careers enforce specific requirements and limitations to ensure the safety of employees, the public, and individuals in contact with the criminal justice system.

 Many criminal justice employers implement height and weight restrictions.
-For example, some law enforcement agencies require prospective police officer to be at least 5’8’’ to complete essential job duties.
-Many organizations also utilize proportionate height and weight requirements as party of their physical fitness requirements.
+For example, some law enforcement agencies require prospective police officers to be at least 5’8’’ to complete essential job duties.
+Many organizations also utilize the proportionate height and weight requirements as part of their physical fitness requirements.

 Criminal justice professionals are often seen in the public eye and they must have a good general appearance.
 They should be free from any visual deformity or skin condition that may cause scrutiny.

 Are there Gender Limitations to working in Criminal Justice?

 The majority of employers do not employ gender limitations, with the exception of organizations that only assign female workers to supervise female offenders in correctional facilities.